 A lot of evidence to this fact can be found in the National Historic Museum of the capital.
 Here are exhibited archaeological finds dating to the XIII-th cent.
 BC.
 This museum is a unique place for learning the history of Armenia and Yerevan from its very beginning.

 The unique colorings of Yerevan are unparalleled; here the modern world is mixed with an old one.
-Strolling around the city streets you can appear in a small old lanes with old buildings and just in a second you can face a huge modern building.
+Strolling along the city streets you can appear in a small old lane with old buildings and just in a second you can face a huge modern building.

 Despite the fact that Yerevan is not large, the central city square is very broad and beautiful.
-It was called the Republic Square and it is here where are located the popular singing fountains which every day from May to October please its guests with colorful lazer show.
+It was called the Republic Square and it is here where are located the popular singing fountains which every day from May to October please its guests with a colorful laser show.

 And despite its age, Yerevan is considered a modern city where life is bustling from day to night.
 There are all the necessary conditions for tourists: luxurious hotels and affordable hostels, restaurants, cozy cafes, pubs.
 In short – there is everything that modern man may need.

-We can talk about colors and uniqueness of Yerevan for a long time, but it is better to see it once than to hear about it hundred times.
+We can talk about the colors and uniqueness of Yerevan for a long time, but it is better to see it once than to hear about it a hundred times.

 Gyumri – the cultural capital of Armenia

 Gyumri is the second largest city in Armenia, which is considered the cultural capital of the country.
 The archaeological excavations in this territory proved that the first settlement in place of the modern city appeared in the IV-th cent.
 BC.

 Lots of old buildings have been preserved in Gyumri.
 Stroll around the historical part of Kumayri and you will find out what it looked like as the old town in past years.